 The pattern followed what /usr/bin/ usually does between major releases of Python, but I quickly learned it was the wrong move:

 mv: rename /usr/bin/python to /usr/bin/python2: Operation not permitted

-Python's website has a MacOS Python 3 installer we can download and use.
-If we use the package installation, a python3 fill will be at available in /usr/local/bin/.
+Python's website has a macOS Python 3 installer we can download and use.
+If we use the package installation, a python3 fill will be available in /usr/local/bin/.

 Aliasing is a must since the Python binary stored in /usr/bin/ can't be changed.
 What's nice about an alias is that it's specific to our command-line shell.
 Since I use zsh by default, I put the following into the .zshrc file: